red-collar-official/flutter_kore/packages/umvvm/doc/apis.md

 Here you can provide default settings for all requests.

-Besides parameters above you can specify default base url, default headers and default additional interceptors for requests.
+Besides the parameters above, you can specify the default base URL, default headers, and default additional interceptors for requests.

-You also can specify authorization callback to add required headers to requests.
+You can also specify an authorization callback to add required headers to requests.

-And also you can specify error callback, where you can return error, or call retry handler.
+Additionally, you can specify an error callback where you can return an error or call the retry handler.

-You can then use this requests as follows:
+You can then use these requests as follows:

 ```dart
 Future<void> loadPosts(int offset, int limit, {bool refresh = false}) async {